Search by category, archive or keyword

 The road to recovery from substance abuse is often blocked by a loved one.
 In many cases, this is a simple matter of pride and denial.
 In others, family members and friends doing their best to keep a loved one alive may in fact be delaying a life-saving recovery.

 At Family First Intervention, we’ve carefully considered the complex dynamics at play when a substance use disorder begins to pull a family apart.
-That’s why we believe that an intervention with the entire family needs to take place before the intervention with the addict.
+That’s why we believe that an intervention with the entire family needs to take place before the drug or alcohol intervention with the addict.

 This informative resource explains what it looks like when family members enable their loved one’s addictions and explores why this pattern happens in the first place.
 The path to a stable recovery opens up when all family members learn to hold themselves accountable.

 How Do Family Members and Friends Enable Addiction?

 Family First Intervention has served hundreds of families affected by a substance use disorder.
 During this time, we’ve observed very consistent patterns regarding enabling in the family.

 There are three major categories of enabling behavior: providing comfort (passive), limiting consequences (active), and encouraging abuse.
 Understanding each scenario in greater detail will help families avoid falling into enabling traps.

 Family Members Must Set Limits On Themselves